 One evening I took the funicular costing €4.25 up Mount Igueldo for the iconic sunset views of San Sebastián looking over Santa Clara Island which sits in the middle of the bay.
 As I queued to get onboard I realised things were a little noisy and chaotic.
 I was surrounded by families.
 It turns out there is a children’s theme park on top of the mountain complete with log flumes and duck shoots.

 It wasn’t the experience I was expecting but the kids all seemed to be having a whale of a time!
 I took a few photos of the iconic view while standing alongside some children’s Mushroom characters and made a hasty descent down the mountain for a beer in Cafe de la Concha.
-I feel this is like placing a roller coaster ride in the middle of Stonehenge – although to be fair, that would elevate that attraction no end, so who I am I to say this is wrong!
+I feel this is like placing a roller coaster ride in the middle of Stonehenge – although to be fair, that would elevate that attraction to no end, so who am I to say this is wrong!

 Pintxos – San Sebastian Style

 I headed into the old town to a bar called “Fermin Calbeton” for a beer and some Pintxos all for €14.
 I chose three.
 A pepper stuffed with cod.
-Anchovies on a small piece of baguette and a Torrezno – a cut up pork chop with a slice of lemon.
-OMG!!
-The food really is epic….. that pork was probably the best I have ever tasted….. these next two days are going to be spent laying on a beach by day and eating Pintxos at night before the next leg of the journey begins…I just have to decide where that will be!
+Anchovies on a small piece of baguette and a Torrezno – a cut-up pork chop with a slice of lemon.
+OMG!
+The food is epic….. that pork was probably the best I have ever tasted….. these next two days are going to be spent laying on a beach by day and eating Pintxos at night before the next leg of the journey begins…I just have to decide where that will be!

 Mount Urgull, San Sebastián

 Yesterday I walked to the top of Mount Urgull which is a forested area of natural beauty and a great place to observe the city and the coastline.
-At the top there is the statue of Sagrado Corazon as well as the fortress of Castillo de la Mona.
-The views include the Old Town, the Playa de la Concha and across to the surfers beach at the Playa de Zurriola.
+At the top, there is the statue of Sagrado Corazon as well as the fortress of Castillo de la Mona.
+The views include the Old Town, the Playa de la Concha and the surfers beach at the Playa de Zurriola.

 There are numerous paths and steps and so many different routes you can take to the top.
 It just so happened that the route I took ended up like a scene from “Animal Rescue” as I came across a Hedgehog in distress.